Study: AudioEye detects up to 2.5x more issues than other tools

 70-80% lower cost than traditional consulting, saving businesses thousands.

-The average web page has 297 accessibility issues.
-That number doesn’t exist because automation failed.
+The average web page has 297 accessibility issues (AudioEye Digital Accessibility Index, 2025).
+That number doesn't exist because automation failed.
 It exists because too many companies were sold curb appeal and told it was compliance.

-AudioEye was built to do what most accessibility tools won’t: fix the structure, not just the surface.
+AudioEye was built to do what most accessibility tools won't: fix what assistive technologies actually encounter, not just what sighted users see.
 Our automation handles the volume.
-Our experts handle the risk, ensuring that fixes translate into experiences that are genuinely accessible and usable, not just compliant.
+Our experts handle the risk, ensuring fixes translate into experiences that are genuinely accessible and usable, not just compliant on paper.
 Together, they deliver protection no other approach can match.

 That's not curb appeal.
 That's a house built to code.